Single transferable vote: Example for a non-partisan election

 Suppose an election is conducted to determine what three foods to serve at a party.
-There are seven choices: Oranges, Pears, Strawberries, Cake (Strawberry-chocolate), Chocolate, Hamburgers and Chicken.
-Only three of these may be served.
+There are seven choices: Oranges, Pears, Strawberries, Cake (of the strawberry/chocolate variety), Chocolate, Hamburgers and Chicken.
+Only three of these may be served to the 23 guests.
+STV is chosen to make the decision, with the whole-vote method used to transfer surplus votes.
+The hope is that each guest will be served at least one food that they are happy with.

-There are 23 guests, and the hope is that each guest will be served at least one food that they are happy with.
-It is decided to use STV to make the decision.
-Each guest is given one vote but is also allowed to cast two optional alternate preferences to be used only if the first preference cannot select a food or to direct transfer of surplus votes if it does.
-The 23 guests at the party mark their ballots: some mark first, second and third preferences; some mark fewer preferences.
+To select the three foods, each guest is given one vote – they each mark their first preference and are also allowed to cast two back-up preferences to be used only if their first-preference food cannot be selected or to direct a transfer of their vote if the first-preference food is chosen with a surplus of votes.
+The 23 guests at the party mark their ballots: some mark first, second and third preferences; some mark only two preferences.

 When the ballots are counted, it is found that the ballots are marked in seven distinct combinations, as shown in the table below:

-The table is read as columns: the left-most column shows that there were four ballots with Orange as the first choice, and Pear as second; while the rightmost column shows there were three ballots with Chicken as first choice and Hamburger second.